 Make sure jobs and/or meetings in similar locations are scheduled for the same day.
 It will cut costs and save you time.
 Agree meeting finishing times in advance (to prevent unnecessary run-over) and think about things you can do on the way to and from appointments - you can often get a lot done during a train journey, for instance.
 Where possible, get people to come to you.
 Try holding standing meetings at work so that time doesn't drift.

 7 Avoid unnecessary distractions

 There are so many these days.
 Don't be tempted to listen to your iPod or radio unless you work better as a result.
-In addition, don't reply to personal phone calls, emails and texts during work hours unless there's an emergency.
+In addition, don't reply to personal phone calls, emails and texts during working hours unless there's an emergency.
 By the same token, don't be tempted to check out your personal social media accounts; you can do this after work.
-Work-related social media activity can also be very time-consuming so try and schedule this rather than letting it interrupt your entire day.
-Keep on top of your work email - it's a good idea to ask colleagues not to copy you in on emails that you don't need to read.
+Work-related social media activity can also be very time-consuming so schedule this and allocate a set amount of time rather than letting it interrupt your entire day.
+Keep on top of your work email - ask colleagues not to copy you in on unnecessary emails.
 Similarly, add NNTR (no need to reply) to the bottom of your emails if there's NNTR.
 Where possible, delegate tasks to others.

 8 Limit your availability

 Let those you work with know when you are available and when you shouldn't be disturbed (unless absolutely necessary).
 To get more admin work done, you might occasionally work from home, where you'll be free from the usual workplace distractions.
 If possible, tactfully discourage contacts and customers from dropping by on spec.
 And avoid networking events and exhibitions unless there's a solid business reason for attending.